World traveler Clown Tom Bolton

 Chowpatty Beach, Bombay

 Another place where the Bombay locals loved to hang out was at Chowpatty Beach.
 One wonders about the name of course, that it is so close to cow patty makes you wonder.
 But then I had seen a lot of cows running around Delhi but virtually none in central Bombay.
-People didn’t much sunbath or even swim at the beach but relaxed and made picnics.
+People didn’t much sunbath or even swim at the beach in Mumbai but relaxed and made picnics.
 But when you consider the size of the mega-city surrounding this small beach and how much garbage and pollution there is, who would be crazy enough to go in the water.

 There was a human-powered Ferris wheel and other rides for the kids.
 Lot of guys had horses, which they spent as much time thundering down the beach trying to look macho as they did offering people rides.
 Seemed that everyone had some kind of business going.
 Quite a few young guys would try to have you pose for a picture with their monkey.
 Drinks, cotton candy, ice cream and other snacks were hawked from small carts.